 Chipotle and Black Bean Tempeh Chili

-Thow aside some tradition and popular needs to compare and judge what makes chili and you end up with a dish that pays homage to chili flavors and textures but uses the plant-rich tempeh to boost fiber and nutrients.
+Even though it’s meatless, you end up with a dish that pays homage to chili flavors and textures but uses the plant-rich tempeh to boost fiber and nutrients.

 Ultimately chili is about the flavor and texture.
 Make a sassy spice mix and create an appetizing chew or density and tempeh can sub in for a meat protein.